davatorium/rofi/doc/rofi-manpage.markdown

 `-fake-transparency`

 Enable fake transparency.
-This only works with transparent background color in the theme, not the opacity setting.
+This only works with transparent background color in the theme.

 `-fake-background`